 – Lead ad:

-· Description: You can add a maximum of 120 characters.
+- · Description: A maximum of 120 characters.

-- · Image: The minimum image size is 1.200 x 612 pix, the image ratio 1,96:1 with a maximum size of 10 MG, JPG or PNG.
+- · Image: The minimum image size is 1.200 x 612 pix, the image ratio 1,96:1, with a maximum file size of 10 MG, JPG or PNG.

 – Lead form:

 - · Custom questions: You can add a maximum of 3 questions with 90 characters each.

 Implement A/B testing:

-launch campaigns on different platforms to analyse which gives the best CPA.
+launch campaigns on different platforms to test which platform gives the best CPA..